Encyclobinafix/Analyzing-Motion-International-s-marketing-performance-spotlighting-product-and-sales-dynamics./README.md

 I sought insights into multi-dimensional marketing analysis and how it affects profitability and performance over the years.
 Leveraging Power BI, this project gathered reporting requirements and offered actionable insights for informed business decisions.

-## Highlighted Proficiencies and Competencies
+## Highlighted Proficiencies and Competencies:
 * Data Modeling: Created effective data models to support business requirements and enable insightful analysis.

 * DAX (Data Analysis Expressions): Utilized DAX functions for complex calculations, aggregations, and creating custom measures.